53v3n3d4/Zukan-Icon-Theme/README.md

 This is a slow work in progress (WIP).

-File type icons for Sublime Text editor.
+Icons themes for Sublime Text editor.

 This package uses tmPreferences and sublime-syntax files.